paulmillr/noble-ed25519/README.md

 import * as ed from '@noble/ed25519';
 // If you're using single file, use global variable instead: `window.nobleEd25519`

-// Supports both async and sync methods, see docs (async () => {
+(async () => {
   // keys, messages & other inputs can be Uint8Arrays or hex strings
   // Uint8Array.from([0xde, 0xad, 0xbe, 0xef]) === 'deadbeef'